 Environment: Work is performed primarily in a standard office setting with frequent interruptions and distractions; extended periods of time viewing computer monitor; interactions with other individuals.
 Due to the nature of the work environment, there is regular exposure to fumes, dust and noise.

 Physical: The position is performed in an office setting.
 Employee is stationary most of the time but may move around the office environment for brief periods of time.
-Primary functions require sufficient physical ability and mobility to work in an office setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (up to 20 pounds); to file, operate modern office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
+Primary functions require sufficient physical ability and mobility to work in an office setting; to stand or sit for prolonged periods of time; to occasionally stoop, bend, kneel, crouch, reach, and twist; to lift, carry, push, and/or pull light to moderate amounts of weight (up to 10 pounds); to operate modern office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate to exchange information.
 Regular and consistent attendance are required for most positions.
 Ability to travel between campuses.

 Hearing: Must be able to communicate effectively in the course of normal office communication or exchange ideas with or without correction.

 The above statements are intended to describe the general nature and level of work performed by the employee assigned to this job; they do not purport to describe all functions.
 Employees may be assigned other duties, and the essential functions may be changed from time to time as necessary.